Nonconformally Ricci-flat instantons in Conformal Gravity with and without nonlinear matter fields: Obstructions to conformally (anti)self-dual Ricci-flat spaces

 In particular, for the one-parameter extension of the Kerr-NUT-AdS solution in Eqs.~\eqref{ansatz} and~\eqref{solutionsvacuum}, the scalar in Eq.~\eqref{no-confE-cons1} takes the form

 where we have defined

 This expression is nonvanishing as long as $b\neq 0$, even in the limit $\ell\to\infty$.
+Therefore, the nonvanishing of Eq.~\eqref{constraints-confE} implies that the solution is not conformal to a Ricci-flat space.
 In fact, switching off the integration constant $b$ also forces $c=0$, according to Eq.~\eqref{SDcondition}, thereby recovering the Kerr-NUT-AdS solution of General Relativity.
 Additionally, when evaluated on the one-parameter extension of the latter, the tensor $\mathcal{T}_{\mu\nu}$ in Eq.~\eqref{no-confE-cons2} can be expressed as

 where